Efficient numerical approximation of a non-regular Fokker--Planck equation associated with first-passage time distributions: Introduction

 The quantities of interest in neurophysiological decision models are the \emph{first hitting time probabilities}: $\mathbb{P}[ \hat{\alpha}_{y} \leq \min(\tau,\hat{\beta}_{y}) ]$, where $\tau \in (0,\infty)$ and $y\in [\alpha(0),\beta(0)]$.
 These probabilities can be linked to the solution of a parabolic PDE.
 Indeed, assume $\alpha<\beta$ on $[0,\tau]$ for some $\tau\in (0,\infty)$, set $Q := \{(t,x)\in (0,\tau)\times\R \colon \alpha(\tau-t) < x < \beta(\tau-t))\}$, and consider the following PDE:

 Under some additional regularity assumptions on $\alpha$, $\beta$, and $\mu$ it can be shown that a solution to~\eqref{eq:FPintro} exists and satisfies

-(see~\cite[Appendix A]{Voss2008} for the case that $\alpha$ and $\beta$ are constant and $\mu$ does not depend on time or~\cite[Chapter 7]{Oksendal1998} for general Fokker--Planck equations, also known as Kolmogorov backwards equations).
+(see~\cite[Appendix A]{Voss2008} for the case that $\alpha$ and $\beta$ are constant and $\mu$ does not depend on time or~\cite[Chapter 7]{Oksendal1998} for general Fokker--Planck equations, also known \res{in this setting as a backward Kolmogorov equation}).
 In~\cite{Voss2008}, a Crank--Nicolson method is used to approximate solutions to~\eqref{eq:FPintro} in the case that $\alpha$, $\beta$, and $\mu$ are constant.
 One advantage of this setting is that one only needs to solve a single PDE of type~\eqref{eq:FPintro} in order to obtain the first hitting time probabilities $\mathbb{P}[ \hat{\alpha}_{y} \leq \min(t,\hat{\beta}_{y}) ]$ for all $t\in [0,\tau],\, y\in [\alpha(0),\beta(0)]$.
 However, due to the fact that $F$ is discontinuous at $(t,x)=(0,\alpha(\tau))$, no proof of convergence of the Crank--Nicolson for decreasing step-sizes seems available.
 At best, reduced rates are to be expected.
-Moreover, various authors have argued that time-dependent boundaries $\alpha$ and $\beta$ and space-time-dependent drift $\mu$ provide a more realistic model for decision processes, see~\cite{Hawkins2015, Shadlen2013} for an overview.
+Moreover, various authors have argued that time-dependent boundaries $\alpha$ and $\beta$ and space-time-dependent drift $\mu$ provide a more realistic model for decision processes, for an overview see~\cite{Hawkins2015,Shadlen2013}.

 In this article we \emph{extend}~\cite{Voss2008} to include diffusion models with time-dependent boundaries and non-constant drift.
 We \emph{improve} the efficiency of the numerical simulation by not approximating the solution $F$ to~\eqref{eq:FPintro} directly, instead, we approximate the solution to a parabolic PDE on a rectangular domain with homogeneous initial and boundary conditions constructed such that its difference with $F$ (transformed to the same rectangular domain) is a function for which a rapidly converging series expansion is known.